mfaani/mfaani/content/posts/unicode-security/index.md

 This post is the result of some post-discussion on my [Swift Strings for iOS interviewing](https://mfaani.com/posts/interviewing/string/) post.

-Given that characters look like one another or that are invisible codepoints I thought there might be some room for abuse.
+Given that characters look like one another or that are invisible code points I thought there might be some room for abuse.
 Luckily Unicode has great documentation security.
 At the high level there are two types of security issues:

 ### Visual Security Issues